johnmgreenwell/ogg-batch-download-convert/README.md

   - pydub
   - music_tag

 It is also necessary that the programs 'ffmpeg' and 'ffprobe' be installed or accessible on the local path.
+On Linux systems, this requirement may be satisfied by installing the 'ffmpeg' package (e.g. `sudo apt install ffmpeg`).

 ## Usage